loveencounterflow/cxltx/README.md

 ## Related Work

+* [PyTeX](http://www.pytex.org/) (also dubbed QATeX) is a laudable effort that has, sadly, been stalling for around 11 years as of this writing (January 2014), so about everything of it is outdated.
+Their approach is apparently the opposite of what we do in CXLTX: they run TeX in daemon mode from Python; we have NodeJS start a server that listens to our TeX.
+Just for giggles, a quote from the above page: "XML is hard work to key by hand.
+  *It lacks the mark-up minimization that SGML has*" (my emphasis).
+Well, eleven years is a long time.

 * [PythonTeX](https://github.com/gpoore/pythontex) is an interesting approach to bringing LaTeX and Python together.
 Unfortunately, the authors are preconcerned with showing off Pygment's syntax hiliting capabilities (which are ... not really that great) and how to print out integrals using SymPy, and fail